A Answers (3)

 Michael Roizen, MD, Internal Medicine, answeredYes.
 Smoking causes inflammation in areas related to your immune system that make your immune system less effective in fighting all types of infections, whether flu, pneumonia, or any bacteria or virus that attacks you.
 Smoking also, by causing inflammatory changes in your lungs, diverts your immune system from fighting infections elsewhere, we believe, and even from rooting out cancer cells elsewhere, we believe.

-Robert S Kaufmann, Internal Medicine, answeredSmoking does affect the immune system in that it affects your lungs so you have easier chances of getting bronchitis, easier chances of getting the flu, easier chances of getting pneumonia, plus other viral illness.
+Robert S Kaufmann, MD, Internal Medicine, answeredSmoking does affect the immune system in that it affects your lungs so you have easier chances of getting bronchitis, easier chances of getting the flu, easier chances of getting pneumonia, plus other viral illness.
 One of the things in the lungs are things called cilia which are tiny little hair-like projections that can help clear your lungs from phlegm and other things, but the heat from smoking causes it to not work as well, so you can't clear the secretions which makes you more probable of getting infections.
 That is why if you quit smoking when those things start waking up, you start bringing up a lot of phlegm and congestion from your chest.